Provincial Tuition Waiver Program

 To be eligible for the Provincial Tuition Waiver Program, students must be:

-• Studying full- or part-time in an eligible undergraduate level program at a B.C. public post-secondary institution; the Native Education College or one of 10 approved trades training providers (see below for more information on eligible programs and a full list of eligible institutions);
+• Studying full- or part-time at the undergraduate level at a B.C. public post-secondary institution; the Native Education College or an approved union-based trades training provider (see below for more information on eligible courses and programs and a full list of eligible institutions);

-• 17 or 18 years of age and not receiving educational supports through the B.C.
-Ministry of Children and Family Development (MCFD) or an Indigenous Child and Family Service Agency (ICFSA); and,
+• Adopted through the B.C.
+Ministry of Children and Family Development (MCFD) or Indigenous Child and Family Service Agency (ICFSA); or

 • Formerly in the B.C.
 Ministry of Social Development and Poverty Reduction Child in Home of Relative Program; or

 • Formerly in any B.C.
-MCFD or ICFSA Legal Status (either while living in B.C. or while placed by MCFD or an ICFSA on an Interprovincial Placement Agreement [IPPA]) for at least 24 months or (730 days) (consecutive or accumulated in any combination).
+MCFD or ICFSA Legal Status (either while living in B.C. or while placed by MCFD or an ICFSA on an Interprovincial Placement Agreement [IPPA]) at the time you turn(ed) 19 or for at least 24 months (730 days) (consecutive or accumulated in any combination).

 The Provincial Tuition Waiver Program covers a wide range of undergraduate study options:

-• Courses leading to a certificate, diploma, credential or undergraduate degree
+• Courses leading to a certificate, diploma, or undergraduate degree

-• Courses taken during unclassified qualifying years, non-credit-based trades programs and continuing education programs eligible for student financial assistance
+• Courses taken during unclassified qualifying years and non-credit-based trades programs eligible for student financial assistance

 • Apprenticeship training

-• Any non-credit courses associated with lifelong learning or competencies related to the labour market
+• Any continuing education courses or non-credit courses associated with lifelong learning or competencies related to the labour market

 Masters, PhD or post-graduate courses or programs, or any Adult Basic Education programs and/or fees, are not eligible.